 3. Five courses from the following categories.
 Students must take at least one course from each of the groups.

-View courses offered at the Five Colleges associated with the Five College Middle Eastern Studies Certtificate porgram.
+View courses offered at the Five Colleges associated with the Five College Middle Eastern Studies Certificate program.

-In preperation for graduation, students pursuing the Certificate should meet with the campus advisor to review courses taken to complete the requirements, using the form.
+In preparation for graduation, students pursuing the certificate should meet with their campus advisor to review courses taken to complete the requirements, using the certificate completion form.